-Beyond her studio practice, Jennifer is also an educator who has honed her skills in a variety of classroom situations from museums to large public research universities.
+Printz is also an educator who has honed her skills in a variety of classroom situations from museums to large public research universities since 2002.
 She has taught a wide range of two-dimensional media at the undergraduate and graduate level, as well as, public art and professional practices.
-Her teaching collaborations include an art and physics class.
-She believes art education is a successful way for students to develop their creative language and the soft skills needed in today’s world.
-Jennifer Printz’s scholarly output includes papers given at the SGC International, College Art Association, and Southeastern College Art conferences.
-The Norton Simon Museum included her essay “Print University” in Proof: The Rise of Printmaking in Southern California.
-She has also been an active arts leader serving as President of the Los Angeles Printmaking Society and Vice President of External Affairs for SGC International and was awarded a NCAA Emerging Arts Administrators Fellowships.
 Currently, Jennifer teaches at Florida International University in Miami, Florida.
+Printz' work has been included in publications as diverse as Tricycle and the Carolina Review.
+In 2019, her studio practice was included for in-depth articles in Peripheral ARTeries and In Her Studio.
+Her scholarly output includes papers given at the SGC International, College Art Association in 2009, and Southeastern College Art conferences in 2018, 2013 and 2011.
+In 2010, the Norton Simon Museum included her essay “Print University” in Proof: The Rise of Printmaking in Southern California.
+She is also an active arts leader, previously serving as President of the Los Angeles Printmaking Society from 2007-2009, the Vice President of External Affairs for SGC International in 2010-2012 and most recently on the Board of Directors for SECAC 2017-2019.
+In 2014 she was awarded an NCAA Emerging Arts Administrators Fellowship.

 Jennifer graduated with a BFA from East Tennessee State University and then completed her Masters of Fine Art in 2001 from The University of Georgia where she studied in Cortona, Italy, as a part of her degree.

 In residence with L'AiR Arts at Atelier 11 in March 2023

 Following a series of professional events and studio visits, Jennifer Printz will welcomes everyone to Atelier 11 on March 25 for her Open Studio event.